 - How does Bitcoin work?

-This article also provides an overview of more advanced bitcoin concepts such as blockchain, bitcoin payments, and wallets.
+This article also provides an overview of more advanced concepts such as what a blockchain is, as well as how BTC payments, and wallets work.

 So, what really is Bitcoin?

-Bitcoin is an appealingly simple concept: Bitcoin is a digital currency that enables secure peer-to-peer transactions on the internet.
+Bitcoin is an appealingly simple concept: It’s a digital currency that enables secure peer-to-peer transactions on the internet.

 Unlike a bank’s ledger, the Bitcoin blockchain is distributed across the network.
 No company, country, or third party has control; and anyone can be part of this network.